TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Select styles, reg. $28-$104

-Shop Men Shop Women     Home Flash Sale Extra 30% Off\* $100 or More Or, Extra 25% Off\* Select Home Already 30 to 50% Off Or, Extra 20% Off\* Select Furniture, Mattresses, Custom Blinds and Shades
+Shop Men Shop Women     30 to 50% Off Home Sale

-Today Online Only | Code: HURRY6
+Select styles

-Shop Bedding and Bath Shop Window Shop Kitchen and Dining Shop Furniture and Mattresses Get Details:
+Shop All Home Shop Comforters and Bedding Sets Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses   Major Appliances From Your Favorite Brands Now Online and In Select Stores

-\*exclusions apply
+Need Help?
+Call 1-844-JCP-APPL (1-844-527-2775)

+Shop Now Find a Store 18 or 30 Months Special Financing\*

+Available on qualifying major appliance purchases made through 7/13/16 on a JCPenney Credit Card.
+Must request at time of purchase.

+Apply Now \*Get Details Plus Free Delivery and Basic Installation

+On all appliance purchases over $299

-Dorm Life Stock Up on Dorm Essentials Shop All Dorm Dorm Checklist Sephora Shop Lips: JCP Salon 24.99 Liter Duos from Matrix, Total Results and Sexy Hair Shop Now: 50 to 70% Off Final Markdowns Shop Clearance Now: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play
+Get Details Dorm Life Stock Up on Dorm Essentials Shop All Dorm Dorm Checklist Sephora Shop Lips: JCP Salon 24.99 Liter Duos from Matrix, Total Results and Sexy Hair Shop Now: 50 to 70% Off Final Markdowns Shop Clearance Now: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play

 Recommendations Discover handpicked items we think you'll love. sign in